 As a brand owner, I make deliberate decisions and build them into my business model from day one.
-While creating the bareLUXE™ brand, I witnessed a whole world of marketing gimmicks and schemes aimed not just at consumers, but also at brand owners.
+While creating the bareLUXE™ brand, I witnessed a whole world of marketing aimed at brand owners.
 We too are bombarded with options when making business decisions.
-Having the opportunity to pick something that “sounds” better (even if it isn't) can be tempting because of the huge cost of sustainable skincare containers.
-Brand owners have a corporate (and ethical) responsibility to do our research too.
+Having the opportunity to pick something that just “sounds” better can be tempting because of the huge cost of sustainable skincare containers.
+Brand owners have a corporate and ethical responsibility to do our research too.

-Truly eco-friendly packaging exists, and the technology is ready to replace plastic.
-However, the only way that will happen is if consumers change what they buy.
-Big corporations will not likely change until their bottom line is affected.
-Consumers have the power to challenge the status quo and force change!
+Eco friendly skincare containers exist and technology is ready to replace plastic.
+Consumers have the power to challenge the status quo and force corporations change!

 Along with the oil boom in the early 1900s and the post-war plastic boom, the beauty industry also began to grow.
 In the U.S. it was valued at $60 million in 1920, $400 million in 1930, and into the billions by the 1970s.
 As the variety of products exploded, so too did the packaging.
 Predominantly plastic.